 1. Explain the purpose of integrated marketing communications (IMC), identifying key principles and challenges facing practitioners in developing and implementing IMC strategies.

 2. Apply a variety of appropriate IMC tools to comprehensively address a defined IMC objective.

-3. Develop a creative strategy for a brand’s IMC campiagn based on the target market of the brand, marketing environment and the brand’s communication objectives.
+3. Develop a creative strategy for a brand’s IMC campaign based on the target market of the brand, the marketing environment, and the brand’s communication objectives.

-4. Develop a media strategy for a brand’s IMC campaign by evaluating communication channels available, their likely impacts on the target audience and consdiering the needs of relevant stakeholders.
+4. Develop a media strategy for a brand’s IMC campaign by evaluating communication channels available, their likely impacts on the target audience and considering the needs of relevant stakeholders.

 5. Deliver a logically constructed, persuasive presentation of your IMC strategy.

 6. Articulate IMC analyses and recommendations in a clear, concise writing style tailored to a given audience.